Nooor786/Innomatics-Research-Labs-FSW-Project---2/README.md

-# ...
-Project 2:  🧠 Memory Match Game 🎮
+#   🧠 Memory Match Game 🎮
-# Memory Game

 ## 🎮 About the Game
 A fun and interactive memory card game where players can choose from multiple categories (Fruits, Emojis, Animals, Planets, Flags) and match pairs before time runs out.